JackSSS/Catch/README.md

 + **Search** other users to add as contacts. _Contact request_ must be accepted.
 + **Check-in** with contacts.
 Contacts will receive check-in status from sender via push notification.
 + **Alert Contacts** via push notification.
-Contacts will then be redirected to a map of senders immediate location.
+Contacts will then be redirected to a map of sender's immediate location.

 ### Core Contributors